Harold Castro Preview, Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks second in MLB.
+- The Braves pitching staff is first in the league with a collective 9.5 strikeouts per nine innings.

-- The Braves' 3.83 team ERA ranks third across all league pitching staffs.
+- The Braves have a 3.83 team ERA that ranks third among all MLB pitching staffs.

-- The Braves give up the first-fewest home runs in baseball (134 total, one per game).
+- The Braves allow the fewest home runs in baseball (135 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.